 Pretty much all of the configuration, monitoring, and alerting stuff is familiar enough in NCS.
 The news in this regard is that Cisco now includes limited functionality for network switch monitoring and the ability to use the Mobility Services Engine (MSE) to track wired users along with wireless clients throughout the network.
 The overall switch support is on the thin side in this incarnation of NCS, but you can guess where this might be going.
 Cisco's "Borderless Networks" campaign and the growing importance of wireless as a network component that's every bit as important as Ethernet means that common management is likely inevitable.

 There is a modest upgrade cost to NCS, which I must admit to finding offensive.
 WCS was so problematic for so long that, in my opinion, NCS should be a free upgrade for Cisco customers that didn't abandon WCS.
 Here's hoping that as Cisco begins melding wireless and wired management into a tighter integration, none of WCS' baggage has carried over to the wireless giant's latest management suite.
-And to Cisco's credit, I do have to say that so far I very much like what I see in NCS.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+And to Cisco's credit, I do have to say that so far I very much like what I see in NCS.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio